boscoh/pdbremix/readme.md

 	> pdbstrip 1be9.pdb
 	> pypy `which pdbvol` 1be9.pdb

-Help for the tools is available with the `-h` option.
+As usual, detailed help is available with the `-h` flag.

 ### Wrappers around External Tools